billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 status to 'cleared'.
 If the incident content is changed during this process, a notification update will be triggered.

-# Incident Management YANG Module
+# Network Incident Management YANG Module

 This module imports types defined in {{!RFC6991}}, {{!RFC8345}}, {{!RFC8632}}.